Utah Administrative Code

 (c) If the water system fails to implement the provisions of the operational report, as evidenced by unsatisfactory delivery of a safe and/or reliable supply of drinking water, the Director may order further remedies as deemed necessary.

 (a) Each public water system shall certify annually in writing to the Director (using third party or manufacturer's certification) that when acrylamide and epichlorohydrin are used in drinking water systems, the combination (or product) of dose and monomer level does not exceed the levels specified in R309-215-8(2)(c).

 (3)(a) All water systems using chemical addition or specialized equipment for the treatment of drinking water shall regularly complete operational reports.
 This information shall be evaluated to confirm that the treatment process is being done properly, resulting in successful treatment.

-(b) The information to be provided, and the frequency at which it is to be gathered and reported, will be determined by the Executive Secretary.
+(b) The information to be provided, and the frequency at which it is to be gathered and reported, will be determined by the Director.

 (1) If analyses are made by certified laboratories other than the state laboratory, these results shall be forwarded to the Division as follows:

 (a) The supplier shall report to the Division the analysis of water samples which fail to comply with the Primary Drinking Water Standards of R309-200.
 Except where a different reporting period is specified in R309-205, R309- 210 or R309-215, this report shall be submitted within 48 hours after the supplier receives the report from his lab.
 The Division may be reached at (801)536-4200.

 (b) Monthly summaries of bacteriologic results shall be submitted within ten days following the end of each month.